evennia/evennia/docs/1.0-dev/_sources/Components/Typeclasses.md.txt

 Due to typeclasses staying so long in memory, stale caches of such relationships could be more visible than common in Django.
 See the [closed issue #1098 and its comments](https://github.com/evennia/evennia/issues/1098) for examples and solutions.

+## Will I run out of dbrefs?

+Evennia does not re-use its `#dbrefs`.
+This means new objects get an ever-increasing `#dbref`, also if you delete older objects.
+There are technical and safety reasons for this.
+But you may wonder if this means you have to worry about a big game 'running out' of dbref integers eventually.

+The answer is simply **no**.

+For example, the max dbref value for the default sqlite3 database is `2**64`.
+If you *created 10 000 new objects every second of every minute of every day of the year it would take about **60 million years** for you to run out of dbref numbers*.
+That's a database of 140 TeraBytes, just to store the dbrefs, no other data.

+If you are still using Evennia at that point and has this concern, get back to us and we can discuss adding dbref reuse then.